nanderv/Half-Life-3/README.md

-# Half-Life-3
+# Half Life 3
-Just some development to do
+Just some development to do.
+Almost ready for Early Access.